Royal Corps of Army Music: Bands of the Corps

 In addition to providing personnel for all the above bands, the Corps of Army Music provides 'technical support' for the Band of the Brigade of Gurkhas, based at Shorncliffe Camp, Folkestone, which is separately constituted.
 Other bands may be formed from time to time by drawing together personnel from different ensembles; for example the British Army Brass Band (founded by two Army Bandmasters in 2007) is 'made up of players across all bands of the Army, Regulars and Reservists'.

-Army Reserve Bands
+Army Reserve bands

-All Army Reserve bands report to their respective regimental/battalion headquarters and provide around 30% of all the Army's musical output.
-The current Army Reserve bands as of April 2021 are as follows:
+Army Reserve bands are not part of RCAM, reporting to their respective regimental/battalion headquarters.
+They provide around 30% of all the Army's musical output.
+The current Army Reserve bands, as of April 2021, are as follows: